amperity/amperity-docs/amperity_reference/source/semantics.rst

           For example, a shirt with the same color and material, but with three different sizes would be represented by three unique SKUs and would also be represented by three unique product IDs.

           Each customer has their own definition for product IDs and SKUs.
-Be sure to understand this definition before applying semantic tags to fields with product IDs to ensure they accurately reflect the customer's definition *and* meet the requirements for AmpIQ predictive modeling (if enabled).
+Be sure to understand this definition before applying semantic tags to fields with product IDs to ensure they accurately reflect the customer's definition *and* meet the requirements for predictive modeling (if enabled).

    * - **product-material**
      - String